 7. The technology is too costly

-8. The technology is not ready to deliver regulatory grade results
+8. The technology is not ready to deliver regulatory-grade results

-With an eye on the future, regulatory authorities have recognized OOC’s potential and are investing in collaborative initiatives to help underpin the use of OOC and fast-track its adoption.
-In a recent publication with CN Bio, the FDA sought to address the lack of available quality control and performance criteria for consistent use of OOC devices and reproducibility of results2.
-This publication demonstrates the robustness, reliability, and superior performance of our PhysioMimix® liver-on-a-chip (LOAC) for drug evaluation purposes versus standard technology.
-We continue to collaborate closely with the FDA whose focus has shifted towards the evaluation of our lung models for inhaled therapeutic drug applications.
-Additionally, consortiums such as the IQ-MPS Affiliative, made up of pharmaceutical and biotechnology companies plus leading academics, meet regularly to address challenges and support the implementation of OOC in drug development.
+Regulatory authorities have recognized OOC’s potential and are investing in collaborative initiatives to help underpin the use of OOC and fast-track its adoption.
+In a recent publication with CN Bio, the FDA sought to address the lack of available quality control and performance criteria for the consistent use of OOC devices and the reproducibility of results2.
+This publication demonstrates the robustness, reliability, and superior performance of our PhysioMimix® Liver-on-a-chip (LOAC) for drug evaluation purposes versus standard technology.

 9. We cannot match the complexity of a human

 The saying ‘Don’t let perfect be the enemy of the good’ is highly relevant here.
 A test model is, as its name suggests, a model and not real!
-However, the unique advantage of single-and multi-OOC models is that they mimic a well-defined phenotype, function, or process that is associated with a specific human organ, or organs.
+However, the unique advantage of single-and multi-OOC models is that they mimic a well-defined phenotype, function, or process associated with a specific human organ or organs.
 Their performance is validated against published in-human data and once translatability has been established, you can explore a much wider range of scientific questions than via traditional 2D cell culture.

-While animal models provide a dynamic, whole system with all essential cues present, there are significant cross-species differences that can mislead.
+While animal models provide a dynamic, whole system with all essential cues present, some significant cross-species differences can mislead.
 OOC has been proven to predict clinical outcomes that animal models cannot7 so, why not run OOC alongside for a sanity check?
 And, whilst on the topic, an area of high potential for OOC lies within new modality development, such as cell or gene therapies, which rely on human-specific modes of action for which animals are unsuited.

 AUTHOR